-- A. Upon request, each unit member will be provided with an accurate description of their duties or responsibilities in the form of a class specification. - B. A copy of a unit member's class specification will be included in each employment package to be distributed during orientation. - C. Any unit member dissatisfied with an adverse reclassification that results in a pay reduction or downgrading may appeal directly to the superintendent or designee whose decision shall be final.
+- A. Upon request, each unit member will be provided with an accurate description of their duties or responsibilities in the form of a class specification. - B. A copy of a unit member's class specification will be included in each employment package to be distributed during orientation. - C. Any unit member dissatisfied with an adverse reclassification that results in a pay reduction or downgrading, or were not satisfied with the reclassification result, may appeal directly to the superintendent or designee whose decision shall be final.
 A unit member assigned to a lower grade classification as a result of a reclassification will be placed on the lower pay grade without reduction in pay.
-When the same rate of pay does not exist in the lower pay grade, the unit member's hourly rate of pay will be red circled, which will remain in effect for no more than three years from the effective date of the reclassification action.
-The unit member's anniversary date for step increases will not be affected. - D. The SEIU Local 500 shall be notified in advance when a classification action is to be taken that reduces the pay or pay grade of a unit member. - E. Upon the request of SEIU Local 500 and at mutually agreeable times, a member of the classification staff will meet with a representative of SEIU Local 500 to discuss classification matters.
+When the same rate of pay does not exist in the lower pay grade, the unit member's hourly rate of pay will be red-circled, which will remain in effect for no more than three years from the effective date of the reclassification action.
+The unit member's anniversary date for step increases will not be affected.